jboxberger/synology-gitlab-ce/readme.md

 Everything this package does, can be also done manually over the Synology Docker NAS Application.

-Please note that i can not give you support for GitLab itself, this project covers only the Synology installation/update routines.
+Please note that I can not give you support for GitLab itself, this project covers only the Synology installation/update routines.
 If you need GitLab Support you might get it here [https://forum.gitlab.com](https://forum.gitlab.com).

 ### Hardware Requirements: